free5ty1e/picamframegrid/README.md

 * Pre-built Raspberry Pi image, just edit the `/home/pi/.camgrid/camgrid.conf` file to set it up and then `camgridrestartservice.sh`
 * Better documentation, I guess
 * Testing various potential improvements such as:
-*   gathering all frames before generating the new desktop background
-*   trying various other image formats
 *   attempting to optimize ffmpeg settings to use less memory / cpu
 *   trying various frame capture sizes and montage arrangements
-*   trying to display in a window instead of as the desktop background seamlessly / without flashing between frame updates
-*   trying to display outside the desktop environment via SDL or perhaps still Xwindow
 *   Anything else people may suggest